Chunyu-Lin-bjtu/autoware-wiki/Contribution-Rules.md

 ## Development Workflow

-To assure traceablity in your code, you follow this development process:
+To assure traceability in your code, please follow our development process:
-* If you are working on a feature/modify-node, create an issue first
+* If you are working on a feature/modify-node, create an issue first.
-* Create a branch, work on the feature/modify-node, refer in at least one commit to the issue #number
+* Create a branch, work on the feature/modify-node, refer in at least one commit to the issue #number.
 * Open a pull request for the given feature/modify-node and fill out the pull request template.

-This will assure that you know where the feature originated from and the implementation will be linked to the feature request (or bug report).
+This will assure that you know where the feature originated from and the implemented code will be linked to the feature request (or bug report).
 Otherwise there is absolutely no traceability.
 Secondly, with the pull request template it will be easier for the reviewer(s) to understand the changes and we can later on convert "Steps to Reproduce" into integration tests.

 ## Branching Model

-In order to keep efficient open-source development of Autoware, we ask all developers to comply with the branching model described below.
+In order to make the development process efficient, we ask you to comply with the branching model described below.
 On this model, we mainly use six branches - master, develop, feature, release, experimental, and hotfix.

 ### master